SmartFlowInc/FinOptixai/README.md

 ### Authentication System

-Financial Hub uses OpenID Connect with OAuth 2.0 as the identity provider:
+FinOptix uses OpenID Connect with OAuth 2.0 as the identity provider:

 1. **Authentication Flow**:
    - User clicks "Log In"